longturn/freeciv21/docs/Manuals/Rulesets/Common/unit_type_flags.rst

 shipped by the Freeciv21 developers.

 :strong:`AirAttacker`
-  Very bad at attacking AEGIS.
+  Very bad at attacking :unit:`AEGIS Cruiser`.

 :strong:`Airbase`
   This flag does not have a pre-set use.
 It is available for ruleset modders to add as a condition to an :doc:`action enabler requirements vector </Modding/Rulesets/actions>`.

 :strong:`AddToCity`
-  Citizen containing units (e.g. Settlers) can add population to a city.
-Must travel to the target city.
+  Citizen containing units (e.g. :unit:`Settlers`) can add population to a city.
+The unit must travel to the target city.

 :strong:`BadCityDefender`
   If attacked while in a city, firepower is set to ``1`` and firepower of attacker is doubled.